mathiasertl/gpgliblib/doc/usage.rst

    ...     # Use the temporary backend instance for a different default trust ...     enc = temp_backend.encrypt(b'data', recipients=[fingerprint])

-One common usecase is to use a temporary GPG keyring that automatically discard after use.
+One common usecase is to use a temporary GPG keyring that is automatically discarded after use.
+GPG is not very compatible with a multi-processing environment (e.g. when used in context of a webserver), so it's a lot safer to use a temporary keyring for every operation.